 b.
 Fiji

-11. To whom are drawings given by children in Japan during their labor Thanksgiving?
+- To whom are drawings given by children in Japan on Labor Thanksgiving Day?

 a.
 The president